ajay2java2dev/source/README.md

 # The Source Code
 desc --> Earthnet, Skynet & Spacenet contains broad-package structure for the commits made through out the year.
 Skynet would contain the cloud integration, earthnet the processing support for skynet projects and spacenet the front-tier.
-Basically the 3 broad-package structure would mimic an generalized Model(skynet).V(spacenent).C(controller) pattern.
+Basically the 3 broad-package structure would mimic an generalized Model(skynet).View(spacenet).Controller(earthnet) pattern.

 @Projects_2016_17@
 ## Earthnet.